joshwcomeau/new-component/README.md

 ### Platform Support
 This has only been tested in MacOS.
-I believe it'd work fine in linux distros, as well.
+I think it'd work fine in linux, but I haven't tested it.
 Windows is a big question mark (would welcome contribution here!).

 ### TODO